willycamargo/AnkiEngCraft/README.md

 # AnkiEngCraft

-AnkiEngCraft is an Anki deck generator designed exclusively for Portuguese speakers learning English.
-By streamlining the process of creating custom Anki decks, AnkiEngCraft accelerates your language learning journey.
+AnkiEngCraft is an Anki deck generator designed for Portuguese speakers learning English.

-*While other language support was initially considered, AnkiEngCraft will remain focused on aiding Portuguese speakers in mastering the English language.*

 ## Features

-- Read input sentences from CSV or TXT files
+- Read English sentences from CSV or TXT files
 - Translate English sentences to Portuguese using Google Translate
 - Generate English audio using Azure Speech API
 - Create Anki decks (.apkg) or CSV files with translated sentences and audio files
-- Solely supports Portuguese speakers learning English

-## Future Plans

-- Continue refining and expanding features for learning English
-- Develop a dedicated user interface for easier deck creation and customization
-- Integrate additional translation and speech synthesis APIs

 ## Requirements